I work with my laptop.

 A few months back, I came across this amazing deal on flights that will hand me a week in Milan, following by a week in Berlin before heading back starting 1st of June, direct flights and all under $200 (no luggage, of course).
 So I decided to leave myself that ‘landmine’ for the summer after already booking a trip to Amsterdam with my older brother in March.

 A few hours of research has landed me two sweet apartments on Airbnb, with solid Wi-Fi, a comfy workstation and even a kitchen (I can hardly call the one in Milan a kitchen but I did have all the appliances and stuff).
+If you want to build your own site similar to Airbnb, you might need a booking management system development.

 Some people say that if you are not vacating 100% of your time, you’re not vacating.
 Maybe it’s something personal, but that’s really not the case as far as I can see it.
 Spending 4-8 hours in front of a screen, and later go out to scour a whole new place you have never been before feels like the perfect scenario for me.